Simin Li

 Working papers

-2. Proximity Matters: The Impact of Collocated Urgent Care Center on Emergency Department Arrivals” with Achal Bassamboo and Martin A. LariviereMajor Revision for Production and Operations Management, 2025.
+1. Proximity Matters: The Impact of Collocated Urgent Care Center on Emergency Department Arrivals” with Achal Bassamboo and Martin A. LariviereConditional Accept for Production and Operations Management, 2026.

-4. “The Spillover Effects of Giveaways on Gaming Platforms: Evidence from a Quasi-Experiment on Steam” with Campbell ClarksonNecati Tereyagoglu, and Sriram VenkataramanMajor Revision for Manufacturing & Service Operations Management, 2025.
+3. “When Free Is Not Enough: Layered Network Effects and Platform Competition” with Campbell ClarksonNecati Tereyagoglu, and Sriram VenkataramanMajor Revision for Manufacturing & Service Operations Management, 2025.
 (Manuscript Available Upon Request)

 • Finalist, IBM Service Science Best Student Paper Competition, 2019.